 - In 2017, 15% of Hartford’s Black youth ages 16-24 and 25% of Hartford’s Latinx youth were neither in school nor employed.

 - In Greater Hartford, 32% of Black and 27% of Latinx adults report having a negative net worth, compared to 14% of white adults.

 - 37% of Latinx residents report that at least one resident of their household lost their job during the COVID-19 pandemic, twice the rate of white residents.

 - 24% of all Connecticut residents say they are either just getting by or finding it difficult to get by financially.
 For Black residents, that number is 55%.

 Current or recent activities that support this outcome area:

 Connecting Adults with Employment Barriers to Jobs: The Foundation awarded $299K to Capital Workforce Partners, in collaboration with community partners, to support the BEST Chance Partnership program, an Integrated Basic Education skills training program for citizens returning from incarceration.

 Improving Community College Completion Rates for Low-Income Black and Latine Students: To address low completion rates for students enrolled in two-year public institutions in the region, the Foundation awarded five grants to support students at Asnuntuck, Capital, and Manchester Community Colleges, Goodwin University and Hartford Promise by leveraging a combination of wraparound supports.

 Who will benefit?

-Adults with barriers to employment, residents returning from incarceration, Black and Latinx youth in high-need schools (Alliance Districts), Opportunity Youth.
+Adults with barriers to employment, residents returning from incarceration, Black and Latine youth in high-need schools (Alliance Districts), Opportunity Youth.